backstage/backstage/docs/openapi/01-getting-started.md

+---
+id: 01-getting-started
+title: Creating plugins with OpenAPI (Experimental)
+description: Tutorial on how to start using OpenAPI schema-first development in your plugins.
+---

-# Getting started with OpenAPI in Backstage plugins
+# Getting started with OpenAPI in your Backstage plugins

 Target Audience: Plugin developers